gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

+### Build Scan 1.7.1 or newer is required when used with Gradle 4.0

+To support additional features, you must use [Build Scan 1.7.1](https://plugins.gradle.org/plugin/com.gradle.build-scan) or newer with Gradle 4.0.

 ### Multiple class directories for a single source set

 In projects that use multiple JVM languages (Java and Scala, Groovy and other languages) in separate source directories (e.g., `src/main/groovy` and `src/main/java`), Gradle now uses separate output directories for each language.